Estimate Time6 min

 Are Treasurys risky?

-Treasurys are considered low risk investments because they're backed by a promise from the US government to repay the bond's face value amount plus interest.
+Treasurys are considered low-risk investments because they're backed by a promise from the US government to repay the bond's face value amount plus interest.
 That promise in turn is backed by the government's ability to raise the money necessary to make those payments through taxes, as well as by the relative strength of the US economy.

-They are also some of the most widely traded of all securities.
+Treasurys are also some of the most widely traded of all securities.
 That makes it easy to buy and sell them at the price you expect to pay or receive, which is not the case for some other types of bonds.
 Bear in mind, though, that Treasury prices in the market are always changing and you could lose principal if you sell your Treasury bonds before they mature.

 How to add Treasurys to your portfolio